havlena/phavlena/README.md

     members for Project Management.

 -   Microsoft Technology Associate: Windows Operating System Essentials (98-364)

 -   Part time day trade investor in 2018 / 2019, totaling \$3.2 million
     in transactions over a 1.5-year period.

 -   Member of production team in filming and assisting broadcast of council meetings for a city TV Station.

 -   Developed several websites myself and as part of a team, using various frameworks and tech stacks.

 -   Finished in the top 20 for a national business and marketing strategy competition.

--   On Dean's List or President's List every semester at Ferris State and NCMC.
+-   Dean's List and/or President's List every semester at Ferris State and NCMC.

 -   Learned Cybersecurity best practices, and performed SQL vulnerability testing.